gantry/docs/pages/01.gantry5/chapter.md

 ### Version 5.0

-# Gantry5
+# Gantry 5

-A Complete Guide to the Gantry5 Framework
+A Complete Guide to the Gantry 5 Framework